What is the best credit card for students studying abroad?

 • No foreign transaction fees

-• Offers 5x points on travel purchased through Chase Ultimate Rewards and 2x points on all other travel purchases; 3x points on dining out, select streaming services, and on online grocery store purchases; and 1x points on all other purchases.
+• Offers 5x points on travel purchased through Chase Travel℠ and 2x points on all other travel purchases; 3x points on dining out, select streaming services, and on online grocery store purchases; and 1x points on all other purchases.

-• 25% more value for points when redeemed for airfare, hotel stays, car rentals and cruises through Chase Ultimate Rewards
+• 25% more value for points when redeemed for airfare, hotel stays, car rentals and cruises through Chase Travel

-• Receive a $50 hotel credit each year for a stay booked through the Ultimate Rewards portal
+• Receive a $50 hotel credit each year for a stay booked through Chase Travel

 • Receive an annual point bonus equal to 10% of your total purchases from the previous year

-• New cardholders can earn 60,000 points once spending $4,000 with the card in the first three months of opening an account – a bonus worth $750 when redeemed for travel through Chase Ultimate Rewards!
+• New cardholders can earn 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.
 This could go a long way towards purchasing your child’s airfare, or perhaps a ticket for you to visit them abroad.

 CardName